Current Grants

 Chicago Lawyers’ Committee for Civil Rights (Chicago)

-For legal assistance to non-profit organizations serving low-income Chicago neighborhoods.
+For legal assistance to individuals regarding employment discrimination claims and preserving educational opportunities, as well as to non-profit organizations serving low-income Chicago neighborhoods.

 Chicago Volunteer Legal Services (Chicago)